justinpjtate1/Tic-Tac-Toe/README.md

 Decided to use class IDs on page to show who's turn it is and this would alternate on the click event.

 Restart button had to clear the current board array.

+I also did some research into how to create an overlay with the end result.